caravagnalab/tumourevo/docs/output.md

 ### join_CNAqc

-This module creates a multi-CNAqc object for patient by summarizing the quality check performed at the single sample level.
-For more information about the structure of multi-CNAqc object see [CNAqc documentation](https://caravagnalab.github.io/CNAqc/articles/b10_MultiCNAqc.html).
+This module creates a multi-CNAqc object for each patient by summarizing the quality check performed at the single sample level.
+For more information about the structure of multi-CNAqc object see the [CNAqc documentation](https://caravagnalab.github.io/CNAqc/articles/b10_MultiCNAqc.html).

 <details markdown="1">
 <summary>Output files for all patients</summary>